thymeleaf/thymeleaf-docs/docs/tutorials/3.0/thymeleafspring.md

 10.2 Specifying fragments in controller return values
 ---------------------------------------------------

-Instead of declaring *view beans*, fragments can be specified from the controllers themselves by using the same syntax as in `th:include` or `th:replace` attributes:
+Instead of declaring *view beans*, fragments can be specified from the controllers themselves by using the syntax of *fragment expressions*.
+Just like in `th:insert` or `th:replace` attributes:

 ```java
 @RequestMapping("/showContentPart")